Silesian Philharmonic

 The Filharmonia Śląska w Katowicach (Silesian Philharmonic in Katowice) is a music institution in Katowice, Silesia, Poland.
 The Silesian Philharmonic in Katowice was founded in 1945.
 The first concert of the orchestra took place on 26 of May 1945.
 A mixed choir was added in 1973.

-The Silesian Philharmonic has a well-established position in the cultural life of the Upper Silesian Metropolitan Union.
-Over the decades, the most renowned musicians performed with it, for example Witold Małcużyński, Igor Oistrakh, Sviatoslav Richter, Adam Taubitz..
+The Silesian Philharmonic has a well-established position in the cultural life of the Metropolis GZM.
+Over the decades, the most renowned musicians performed with it, for example Witold Małcużyński, Igor Oistrakh, Sviatoslav Richter, Adam Taubitz.